Preparing a birthday party for children can cause stress. But not with this time schedule and 6 delicious and healthy recipes!

 So, from that moment on, I write my preparations on a piece of paper, so I can fully concentrate on the shoot on the day of the photos.

-And I hope it takes out the nerves with you next time you host a party!4Pure: wrap up kids birthdayparty with 6 recipes and time schedule
+And I hope it takes out the nerves with you next time you host a party!

-- Homemade vanilla ice cream in a cookie basket: Make vanilla ice cream and store in a sealed plastic container in the freezer until use.
+- Homemade vanilla ice cream in a cookie basket:: Make vanilla ice cream and store it in a sealed plastic container in the freezer until use.

 - Homemade vanilla ice cream in a cookie basket: Prepare the cookie baskets.
 Store them in an airtight container until use.

-- No bake cake: Make the no bake cake and store it, covered with plastic wrap, in the refrigerator until use.
+- No-bake chocolate cake: Make the no-bake cake and store it, covered with plastic wrap, in the refrigerator until use.

-- Festive fruit bowls: Cut the oranges in half and hollow out carefully.
+- Festive fruit salad bowls: Cut the oranges in half and hollow them out carefully.
 Keep the hollowed orange halves in plastic wrap at room temperature.

 - Festive fruit bowls: Wash the fruit and mix them in a bowl.
-If you use fruits that brown then sprinkle with lemon juice or dip under in 7-up.
+If you use fruits that brown then sprinkle with lemon juice or dip them in 7-up.

 - Healthy treat: Hull the strawberries.
 Peel the bananas and roll them quickly through the lemon juice so they do not brown.
-Then stick the strawberry, a pancake, piece of banana, pancake and strawberry on a skewer.
+Then stick the strawberry, a pancake, a piece of banana, a pancake, and a strawberry on a skewer.
 Repeat until all skewers are done.